rdalmas/monogram/README.md

 3) Product page with the info for each product

 Future Enhancements:
-1) Docker + Kubernetes
-2) Deployment on Heroku
+1) Deployment on Heroku
-3) Unit tests
+2) Unit tests
-4) Admin pages with authentication to
+3) Admin pages with authentication to
   a.
 Add/Remove/Update products
-5) Shopping cart
+4) Shopping cart
+5) Github pipelines

 # Monogram Server